tonytvo/blog-generator/content/blog/mastering-market-cycle-summary/index.md

 "Most people understand that busts follow booms.
 Somewhat fewer grasp the fact that the busts are caused by the booms."

 "The greatest lessons regarding cycles are learned through experience…as in the adage ‘experience is what you got when you didn’t get what you wanted.'"

+"Societies rise and fall, and they speed up and slow down in terms of economic growth relative to each other.
+This underlying trend in growth clearly follows a long-term cycle, although the short-run ups and downs around it are more discernible and thus more readily discussed."

+"All these people see the same data, read the same material, and spend their time trying to guess what each other is going to say.
+[Their forecasts] will always be moderately right—and almost never of much use." — Milton Friedman

+"We have two classes of forecasters: those who don’t know — and those who don’t know they don’t know." — John Kenneth Galbraith

+"The mood swings of the securities markets resemble the movement of a pendulum.
+Although the midpoint of its arc best describes the location of the pendulum "on average," it actually spends very little of its time there.
+Instead, it is almost always swinging toward or away from the extremes of its arc.
+But whenever the pendulum is near either extreme, it is inevitable that it will move back toward the midpoint sooner or later.
+In fact, it is the movement toward an extreme itself that supplies the energy for the swing back."

 # References
 - [novelinvestor summary](https://novelinvestor.com/notes/mastering-the-market-cycle-by-howard-marks/)